Give Zakat

 Founder Profile

 Bilquis Bano Edhi's journey began as a nurse at Edhi Nurses Training Centre.
-After marrying Abdul Sattar Edhi, they founded the Edhi Foundation, dedicating themselves to aiding Pakistan's impoverished despite financial constraints.
+After marrying Abdul Sattar Edhi, they founded Edhi Foundation, dedicating themselves to aiding Pakistan's impoverished despite financial constraints.

 Bilquis Edhi has done a lot of good for people.
 She got big awards for her work, like the 'Hilal-e-Imtiaz' and the 'Lenin Peace Prize.'
 She and her husband also got the 1986 Ramon Magsaysay Award for Public Service.
 She runs the Bilquis Edhi Foundation, which helps many people in Pakistan.
 They have hospitals and places for emergency care, where they help many people who need it.